oslabs-beta/TimeClimb/README.md

 </summary>

 #### Note:
 These migrations will happen through Knex Library https://knexjs.org/.
+Knex helps to document and automate database schema changes and data migrations over time.
 This library will also be used for queries made to database in models.

 #### Note:
 If you do not already have PostgresQL on your machine, you will need to download it.
-Knex helps to document and automate database schema changes and data migrations over time.

-## Once Credentials have been added to example.env
+## Once Credentials have been added to example.env:

+### Populating with Seed Data

+`npm run seed:run` will populate the database with test data.
+This will erase any existing data you might have in your database.

+### Updating database with Seed Data
 <li><code>npm run migrate:latest</code> to update the database with the latest schema.
 </ol>